Medicine in Contemporary Society Selectives

 The goal of this course is to familiarize the student with the common antenatal screening tests which are offered to prenatal patients and to identify their many implications for women and society.
 A field trip will be assigned for the purpose of observing an actual antenatal test including the patient/provider communication and interactions that result.

-Course Title: The Anatomy of Law for Physicians
+Course Title: Health Law for Physicians

 Faculty: Julie Agris, PhD, JD, LLM

-Anatomy of Law for Physicians is a brief introduction to select topics of interest to physicians, including the formation of the physician-patient relationship, regulation and liability related to this unique relationship and the status of issues related to finance and reimbursement in the age of health reform.
+Health Law for Physicians is a brief introduction to select topics of interest to physicians, including the formation of the physician-patient relationship, regulation and liability related to this unique relationship and the status of issues related to finance and reimbursement in the age of health reform.

 Course Title: Pain, Drugs, and Ethics